jimrains/OpenRIS/control/readme.md

 To set up an access point on the Raspberry Pi 3B from a fresh install, see the guide posted [here](https://learn.sparkfun.com/tutorials/setting-up-a-raspberry-pi-3-as-an-access-point/all).
 Note the static IP address you use in the __interfaces__ file.

 As an alternative, you may set up a mobile hotspot on a PC and get the Pi to connect to you.
-You will need to connect a monitor/keyboard/mouse to the Pi the first time you do this.
+To keep things simple, you may connect a monitor/keyboard/mouse to the Pi the first time you do this.

 ## Socket Setup